HQHBench/HQHBench/README.md

     "instruction": "What is the man doing?",
     "ground_truth": "Playing tennis.",
     "type": "action",
-    "answer": "He is about to hit the ball with his tennis racquet",...}, ...
+    "answer": "He is about to hit the ball with his tennis racquet"}, ...
 ]
 ```